Banger

 The Banger desktop app is not just a window around remote APIs.

-It has to sync mailboxes, maintain local state, process encrypted action streams, coordinate Gmail backfill, stage attachments, serve CLI requests, and expose a controlled bridge for MCP-based workflows.
+It has to sync mailboxes, maintain local state, coordinate Gmail history, stage attachments, serve local commands, and expose controlled bridges for AI-assisted workflows.
 If all of that lived directly inside the UI process, the architecture would be harder to reason about and easier to break.

-The runtime is the local service surface shared by the desktop app, CLI, and MCP extension.
+The runtime is the local Rust service boundary shared by the desktop app and trusted local integrations.
 It is the piece that lets Banger behave like a real desktop system instead of a collection of disconnected tools.

 Why a local runtime exists